fotonauts/logstash_light/README.md

 Why 3 versions?
 ---

-- The scala version was written because this is the the language we use at Fotopedia for performance-critical tasks
+- the scala version was written because this is the language we use at Fotopedia for performance-critical tasks,
-- The node.js version was written during the week-end (after all, javascript and JSON are natural friends),
+- the node.js version was written during the weekend (after all, javascript and JSON are natural friends),
-- The ruby version was written to see how Ruby and JRuby actually performed with this simplified version.
+- the ruby version was written to see how Ruby and JRuby actually performed with this simplified version.

-Actually, all but JRuby version perform with the same performance on our current logging speed.
+Actually, all versions but the JRuby one perform with the same performance on our current logging speed.
 Both the node.js and scala version were tested up to almost 10k event/s without saturating the Redis queue.

 And they run perfectly on our admin instance!
 This is victory.